Logiqx/gps-details/docs/articles/4-pvt/README.md

-GPS / GNSS receivers start by calculating the ellipsoid height, and then orthometric height which represents the height above mean sea level.
-GPS / GNSS receivers actually use a relatively crude model of the geoid but they can output the geoid height (difference between the ellipsoid and geoid) in addition to ellipsoid height and orthometric height (MSL) so that corrections can subsequently be applied using a more elaborate model of the geoid.
+GPS / GNSS receivers start by calculating the height above the ellipsoid (aka ellipsoid height), and then orthometric height which represents the height above mean sea level.
+GPS / GNSS receivers actually use a relatively crude model of the geoid but they will often output the geoid height (difference between the ellipsoid and geoid) in addition to ellipsoid height and orthometric height so that corrections can be applied using a more sophisticated model of the geoid.